richelbilderbeek/babette_article/cover_letter/cover_letter.md

 idea of the scope and ease of use of `babette`, thanks to the examples supplied.

-We believe that our manuscript helps increase the joy and thoroughness of future studies within phylogentics and should therefore appeal to a wide audience.
+We believe that our manuscript helps increase the joy and thoroughness of future studies within phylogenetics and should therefore appeal to a wide audience.
 Hence, we feel that Methods in Ecology & Evolution is the ideal platform for our manuscript.